 While these treatments can sometimes help reduce pain and restore normal motion, they may not always be able to address more severe cases of DDD.
 In these cases, the doctor may recommend lumbar ADR surgery as a safe procedure for restoring the intervertebral discs and reducing chronic pain.
 Before undergoing this type of surgical intervention, patients should consult their doctor to determine if surgery is right for them.

-Risks and Complications of Lumbar ADR Surgery
+Identifying Risks and Potential Complications of Lumbar ADR Surgery

-While the complication rate is typically low, patients should be aware of these risks to make an informed decision regarding their treatment plan.
-Potential risks include infection, nerve injury, and failure of the artificial discs due to a faulty design or poor implantation technique.
+While the complication rate is typically low, patients should be aware of potential risks to make an informed decision regarding their treatment plan.
+Potential risks include infection, nerve damage, and failure of the artificial discs due to a faulty design or poor implantation technique.
 Additionally, there may be difficulties restoring spinal motion due to the limited range of motion that some cervical discs possess, which can lead to further complications such as instability or facet joint pain.

 The Surgical Procedure for Lumbar ADR in Orange County, CA